 (b) in an area that is a park or reserve established under the Conservation and Land Management Act 1984 (in which case, authorisation is required under that Act).

-21. Protection of vegetation
+21. Vegetation, protection of

 (1) A person must not, unless the person has a permit to do so, destroy, pull up, cut back or injure any tree, shrub, aquatic plant or other perennial plant that is in the Riverpark or development control area.